Institute of Conflict Management

 Standard 1.4 Training is delivered within the context of an explicit commitment to a balanced approach towards the reduction of risk, restraint and restriction

-1.4.1 Training providers make clear to commissioning organisations that the purpose of training is to promote a balanced approach towards reducing risk, restraint and restriction of all kinds.
+1.4.1 Training providers make clear to commissioning organisations that the purpose of training is to

-1.4.2 Commissioners of training have organisational plans in place for reducing risk, restraint and restriction in a balanced way.
+1.4.2 Commissioners of training have organisational plans in place for reducing risk, restraint and

-1.4.3 Commissioners of training have plans for individuals in place to reduce risk, restraint and restriction in a balanced way.
+1.4.3 Commissioners of training have plans for individuals in place to reduce risk, restraint and

 1.4.4 Plans are reviewed following any significant change or incident.
-In the absence of any such change or incident they should be reviewed regularly, at least annually.
+In the absence of any such change

 1.4.5 The message of minimum force is reiterated throughout the programme.